Alireza-Hajizadeh/WhatsAppmsg/README.md

 # WhatsAppmsg
-Send to WhatsApp Message &amp; Media  Automate [ DONT USE SELENIUME !!! ]  Fast and Secure
+Send to WhatsApp Message &amp; Media  Automate [ DONT USE SELENIUME !!! ]  Fast , Secure and EZ

 Wroked in Any System